 1. Use a secure file-sharing and messaging platform

 Usually, these secure platforms are combined together with security protocols such as encryption, two-factor authentication, and storage on secured data centers.
-However, sending files over the internet has been proven risky.
-With the rise of social media, unsafe networks, and phishing emails roaming around the worldwide web, these platforms have never been more important.
+A combination of these features will ensure that you’re effectively protecting client confidentiality while sharing data.

 2. Store Physical Documents in an Environment with Controlled Access